vitotai/BrewPiLessGx/README.md

 Most functionalities of BrewPiLess are supported, but due to limitation of the hardware not all of them are available.

 ## ESP32_17320S019N
 ESP32_17320S019N is an ESP32-S3 based device with 1.9 inch TFT 320x170 display.
-It's tiny and cute, but it doesn't has touch panel.
+It's tiny and cute, but it doesn't has a touch panel.
 To wake up it from screen saving(display off) mode, push "Boot" button.
-( I bought this as my first ESP32-S3 platform for cheap.)
+( I bought this as my first ESP32-S3 platform for cheap.
+It is only for testing/verifying purpose.)

 ## WT-SC01 Plus
 - 320x480 16bit TFT, driven by ST7796UI